rmarable/ParallelClusterMaker/INSTALL.md

 * Use Homebrew to install some other critical applications (OSX users only):

+If you already have Homebrew installed, be **very** careful about updating already-existing packages.

 ```
 $ brew install ansible autoconf automake gcc jq libtool make readline
 ```